Am I Responsible for My Spouse’s Tax Debt?

 While many taxpayers might want to file a joint tax return to get certain tax benefits, the tax liability is equally theirs as well.
 This includes any amount that may be due on that particular year even if they are divorced.
 Even if one party earned most of the income that tax year, “married filing jointly” means that the two are equally held responsible for that filing.

-So, according to the general definition of “married filing jointly”, the answer is yes, BUT according to the Internal Revenue Service (IRS), there are at least three ways to relieve you from joint liability of your joint tax returns:
+So, according to the general definition of “married filing jointly”, the answer is yes, BUT according to the Internal Revenue Service (IRS), there are at least three ways to relieve you from joint liability together on your joint tax returns:

-This would apply to couples who are still married, but separated.
-During this separation period, there could be some wrong doing in the way of improperly submitting information in an annual tax filing.
+This would apply to couples who are still married somehow but separated.
+During this separation period, there could be some wrongdoing in the way of improperly submitting information in an annual tax filing.
 The Separation of Liability Relief “provides for the allocation of additional taxes owed…when an item was not reported properly on a joint return.”

 Helping You Navigate Through Tax Troubles

-To schedule a free appointment, contact Success Tax Relief today online or call us toll free at 877-825-1179.
+To schedule a free appointment, contact Success Tax Relief online today.